schoolofdevops/learn-jenkins/Continuous-Delivery/chapters/140_Deploy_application_to_Docker_Swarm_cluster.md

 # Deploy application to a Docker Swarm cluster

 ## Minimun Requirements

 * No of machines: 2

 * RAM : 2 GB each

-* Docke-Engine should be installed on both of the machines
+* Docker-Engine should be installed on both of the machines

 ## Create a Swarm

 * In order to create a swarm cluster, we need to have a swarm manager.

 * Create a swarm manager by running the following command on machine 1.

 ```